25/11/2025

 • High mechanical damping properties

-• Ideal material for use in parts requiring high static loads in high temperatures
+• Suitable for parts requiring high static loads at elevated temperatures

 Disadvantages of Glass-Filled Nylon